uofa-cmput195/referencebook/_sources/chapters/01/1/intro.md

 will learn to use randomness as a way to imagine many possible scenarios that are all consistent with the data we observe.

-Applying this approach requires learning to program a computer, and so this text interleaves an introduction to programming necessary for data science.
+Applying this approach requires computer programming, and so this text interleaves an introduction to programming necessary for data science.
 Readers with programming experience will find that we cover several topics in computation that do not appear in a typical introductory computer